CompuCell3D/CompuCell3DReferenceManual/docs/example_compartmental_elongated_cells_tutorial.rst

 we first create cell and then we keep track of the ``clusterId`` of the first cell that was created inside the ``for`` loop.
 For each subsequently created cell we reassign it's ``clusterId`` attribute to match the ``clusterId`` of the cell that was created first.
-Normally when new cell gets created CC3D will bump both ``cell.id`` and ``cell.clusterId`` but by reassigning we are correcting CC3D default behavior so all sx cells end up with ``clusterId`` 1.
+Normally when new cell gets created CC3D will bump both ``cell.id`` and ``cell.clusterId`` but by reassigning we are correcting CC3D default behavior so all six cells end up with ``clusterId`` 1.
 Here is the initial configuration of the cell field:

 |img007|